 Findings from a series of surveys distributed following WAMFest 2017 will also be released as part of the upcoming report; featuring data from both music consumers and performers of all genders.

 Through the release of this report WAM hopes to shine a light on the gender equity issues underpinning the West Australian, and by greater extension, Australian music industry – paving the way for groundbreaking change.

 Established in early 2018, the Women’s Music Network (WMN) aims to provide a platform to empower women, trans and gender non-binary people in music through the development of supportive networks to uncover opportunities, share knowledge and encourage collaboration within music and the arts.

 Meetings will take place every two months, with a new key note speaker stepping up each time and sharing their story, insight, and advice with the group.
 Special editions of Women’s Music Network will also be held throughout the year to take advantage of any interstate or international speakers available.

-In addition to regular WMN meetings, women, trans, and gender non-binary people in WA music are invited to join the WMN Facebook group and subscribe to the mailing list to stay up-to-date on related news.
+In addition to regular WMN meetings, women, trans, and gender non-binary people in WA music are invited to join the WMN Facebook group to stay up-to-date on related news and upcoming events.